Ingressive-for-Good/I4G-OPENSOURCE-BACKEND-PROJECT-2022/README.md

 - Express
 - MongoDB

+NOTE:
-NOTE: Do not use "console.log" anywhere in the project, use "winston" instead, for a more detail logs
+    1) Do not use "console.log" anywhere in the project, use "winston" instead, for a more detail logs
+    2) all images are stored on cloudinary, only the link is saved to the database